-This year, PCC is joining Christian Alliance For Orphans (CAFO), as they rally individuals worldwide to BE THE LIGHT for orphans, foster children, and broken families.
+PCC has joining Christian Alliance For Orphans (CAFO), as they rally individuals worldwide to BE THE LIGHT for vulnerable children and broken families.

 This call has never been more important, as it is always the vulnerable who suffer most when times are hard.
 Your prayers and acts of service, whether grand or humble, will bring light in a dark place.